paulfioravanti/steno-dictionaries/dictionaries/code.md

 # Code Dictionary

-This dictionary contains code- and programming-related outlines.
+This dictionary contains code- and programming-related outlines that _result in text output_.

 Plover's default dictionary already contains a lot of tech-related outlines, including [shell][] commands.
 This dictionary does not repeat them, but only